dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 ``frame-add-task`` (to ensure that the task added is subsequently selected) and ``frame-remove-task`` (to ensure that no tasks are selected once a task has been removed from the list).
-These methods are described in `See DUIM support for adding and removing tasks <callbacks.htm#29566>`_.
+These methods are described in `DUIM support for adding and removing tasks <callbacks.htm#29566>`_.

 Add the code for these methods to ``frame.dylan``.